+Pretrial detainees have a Fourteenth Amendment due process right "to be free from violence from other inmates."
+Castro v.
+County of Los Angeles, 833 F.3d 1060, 1067 (9th Cir.
+2016) (en banc).
 In cases where the victim is a detainee and the plaintiff is the victim or the victim's estate, the Ninth Circuit has applied an objective standard for the deliberate indifference inquiry.
-See Castro v.
-County of Los Angeles, 833 F.3d 1060, 1070-71 (9th Cir.
-2016) (en banc).
-Under that standard, a pretrial detainee can maintain a Fourteenth Amendment claim by proving the conduct was objectively unreasonable.
+Castro, 833 F.3d at 1070-71.
+Under the objective standard, a pretrial detainee can maintain a Fourteenth Amendment claim by proving the conduct was objectively unreasonable.
 See id. at 1071.
 The objective standard has been extended to cases where the detainee is in an immigration facility, see Roman v.
 Wolf, 977 F.3d 935, 943 (9th Cir.
 2020) (per curiam), and where the detainee alleges that state officials failed to provide medical care, see Gordon v.
-Cnty. of Orange, 888 F.3d 1118, 1122-24 (9th Cir.
+County of Orange, 888 F.3d 1118, 1122-24 (9th Cir.
 2018).
-See Instructions 9.29 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim of Excessive Force), 9.30 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim re Conditions of Confinement/Medical Care), 9.31 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim of Failure to Protect), and 9.32A (Particular Rights-Fourteenth Amendment-Due Process-Civil Commitment).
+See Instructions 9.29 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim of Excessive Force), 9.30 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim re Conditions of Confinement/Medical Care), 9.31 (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim of Failure to Protect), and 9.32A (Particular Rights-Fourteenth Amendment-Pretrial Detainee's Claim of Failure to Protect), and 9.32A (Particular Rights-Fourteenth Amendment-Due Process-Civil Commitment).

 In considering whether the objective or subjective standard applied, Herrera discussed the objective standard as applied in Castro and its progeny, but concluded that the subjective standard for deliberate indifference applied because the victim in the case was not a detainee.
-See 18 F.4th at 1160 ("Erick was not detained at the time of his death . . . .
-We therefore apply a purely subjective standard, consistent with our precedent, requiring the plaintiff to show that the state actor recognized an unreasonable risk and actually intended to expose the plaintiff to such risk.").
+See 18 F.4th at 1160 ("Erick was not detained at the time of his death We therefore apply a purely subjective standard, consistent with our precedent, requiring the plaintiff to show that the state actor recognized an unreasonable risk and actually intended to expose the plaintiff to such risk.").
 Herrera's analysis suggests that the objective standard applies in a case alleging a deprivation of familial association when the victim is a detainee.
 However, the Ninth Circuit has not squarely addressed that question.